gg2001/tokyoclinics/CONTRIBUTING.md

 * If you want to make any changes yourself, submit a pull request [here](https://github.com/gg2001/Clinics/pulls)

 Click [here](https://github.com/gg2001/Clinics/blob/master/INFO.md) to view the application structure, and the rules involved with contributing.

+If you wish to add features you can see our [roadmap](https://github.com/gg2001/Clinics/blob/master/ROADMAP.md) for inspiration.